armagedescu/BookingSmart/README.md

 To run with real today date, run application with command line parameter "resetdate".
    Or in Main.runDefault() uncomment following line: //Model.getModel().resetReferenceDate();
                                       and recompile.

+# Booking
+To be able to make any booking, user must Login, see #Login section.
+New buttons will be available after login.
+User can book real devices.
+But can't book models.
+User can book current selected device, if is available to book.
+User can book a schedule in future within scheduled list of some device.
+Book in future can be on a free period between already booked schedules, or at the end.
+All books are done only after reference date.
+Book is done for a number of days.
+The application is meant to prevent crossing booking periods.